-The Bragg condition for the JULIA radar implies that the coherent Spread echoes are from density variations at about 3 m wavelength (Kelley, 2009).
-The Bragg condition for backscatter means that a radar can only observe structures in the refractive index with size close to the half radar wavelength (Kelley, 2009; Hocking et al., 2016).
-The Swarm electron density measurements used in this study are limited by the sampling rate of 16 Hz and the orbital velocity of about 7.5 km/s to wavelengths of about 500 m, respectively, and longer.
-The good correlation between the Swarm measurements at these wavelengths and the Spread echoes from Swarm altitudes suggest that the irregularities seen by Swarm occur over a spectrum of different wavelengths, at least from about 500 m down to the radar wavelength of 3 m.
-A non-linear decay of unstable waves could explain this.
-In addition, we expect that the radar signal could be affected by scintillations which are particularly known from one-way signal propagation such as in GNSS and VHF satellite beacons (Burke et al., 2003; Zuo et al., 2016).
+The Bragg condition for the JULIA radar implies that the coherent spread echoes are from density variations at about a 3 m wavelength (Kelley, 2009).
+The Bragg condition for backscatter means that a radar can only observe structures in the refractive index with a size close to the half radar wavelength (Kelley, 2009; Hocking et al., 2016).
+The Swarm electron density measurements used in this study are limited by a sampling rate of 16 Hz and an orbital velocity of about 7.5 km s^{-1} to wavelengths of about 500 m and longer respectively.
+The good correlation between the Swarm measurements at these wavelengths and the spread echoes from Swarm altitudes suggest that the irregularities seen by Swarm occur over a spectrum of different wavelengths, at least from about 500 m down to the radar wavelength of 3 m.
+A nonlinear decay of unstable waves could explain this.
+In addition, we expect that the radar signal could be affected by scintillations which are particularly known from one-way signal propagation such as in Global Navigation Satellite System (GNSS) and VHF satellite beacons (Burke et al., 2003; Zuo et al., 2016).
 For the radar, this could be relevant for echoes where the Bragg reflection occurs at high altitudes, above Swarm.
-Fresnel theory shows that wavelengths at the Fresnel scale of $\sqrt{(2\lambda d)}$ are most relevant for causing scintillations. λ is the wavelength, 3 m for the JULIA radar, and d the distance from the perturbation to the receiver, 445-510 km for Swarm.
-This gives a Fresnel scale between about 1.6 km and 1.7 km.
-The Swarm measurements generally indicate that irregularities at such scales are present near the paths of Bragg reflected radar signals.
-We, therefore, suggest that Spread F signals may at times be a result of both the Bragg backscattering at the highest altitude as well as scintillations of the radio waves to and from the scatter region.
+Fresnel theory shows that wavelengths at the Fresnel scale of $\sqrt{(2\lambda d)}$ are most relevant for causing scintillations.
+Here, λ is the wavelength (3 m for the JULIA radar), and d is the distance from the perturbation to the receiver (445- 510 km for Swarm).
+This gives a Fresnel scale between about 1.6 and 1.7 km.
+The Swarm measurements generally indicate that irregularities at such scales are present near the paths of Bragg-reflected radar signals.
+Therefore, we suggest that spread-F signals may, at times, be a result of both the Bragg backscattering at the highest altitude and scintillations of the radio waves to and from the scatter region.